google-research/google-research/hierarchical_foresight/README.md

 Once you have a trained model on your problem, modify `hierarchical_foresight/env/subgoal_env.py` to use your model/problem.

 ## Train VAE
-Train the conditional variation autoencoder
+Train the conditional variational autoencoder
 `python -m hierarchical_foresight.train_vae --beta=0.1 --datapath=DATAPATH --savedir=SAVEDIR`

 ## Run HVF